-A So, once she moved into isolation, that's when we became incredibly strict.
-So, before she moved into the room, we were given a grant from a charity to buy brand new toys and things for her to do.
-Those were already packaged in the room, waiting for her to arrive.
-We weren't meant to be taking anything particularly in with us apart from clothes and necessary--But she was just turned six at that time, she needed her blanket and her toys, so we got some special disinfectant cleaning laundry detergent to try and clean things to take in with us.
+A So, once moved into isolation, that's when we became incredibly strict.
+So, before moved into the room, we were given a grant from a charity to buy brand new toys and things for to do.
+Those were already packaged in the room, waiting for to arrive.
+We weren't meant to be taking anything particularly in with us apart from clothes and necessary---

+But needed have blanket and have toys, so we got some special disinfectant cleaning laundry detergent to try and clean things to take in with us.
 Every single item that we took in had to be wiped down with a disinfectant wipe and washed so it was clean when we went in.